 Scalloping season is July 1st through September 24.
 Crystal River is one of the most popular destinations in Florida for recreational scalloping.

 The Florida bay scallop is a bivalve mollusk, similar to oysters, mussels, and clams.
 There are two types of scallops: bay scallops and sea scallops.
-The ones found on the seagrass beds of the Gulf of Mexico are bay scallops.
+The ones found on the seagrass beds of the Gulf of America are bay scallops.
 Florida scallops are smaller than sea scallops.
 Sea scallops are up to three times larger in size than bay scallops.
 Florida scallops (argopecten irradians) live in seagrass beds in shallow water, usually 4 to 10 feet deep, along Florida’s central and northern west coast.
 They have thirty little blue eyes that glow.
 When you dive down to catch a scallop, they often close as the eyes sense shadows.

 Experience some of the most remote, pristine coastline Florida has to offer.